LG Dishwasher HE error code: Simple Troubleshoot Tips 2024

 • Common causes include a faulty heating element, thermostat, wiring issues, or control board problems.

-• Initial checks involve ensuring no blockages, proper water pressure, and a functioning water level float switch.
+• Initial checks ensure no blockages, proper water pressure, and a functioning water level float switch.

 • DIY solutions include inspecting the heating element and thermostat, cleaning filters, and resetting the dishwasher.